The Plumbline: Content

-Controversy
+2005 Controversy

 In late 2005, publication of The Plumbline was temporarily suspended because of allegations from the McMaster Coalition for Equitable Social Change that the paper promoted hate-speech and sexist attitudes.
 The Coalition saw the newspaper as a key element in a larger problem of intolerance within the faculty of Engineering.
 They argued that this is evident in many of the faculty's traditions and "welcome" practices for first year students.
 According to them, the newspaper legitimized this culture of intolerance.
 On the other hand, advocates of The Plumbline argued that the depictions were wholly satirical in nature and protected under free speech.
 Some argue that the opposition was a form of moral panic in response to the rape of a McMaster student within the Engineering faculty and the efforts to minimize the rape and subsequent conviction of Engineering student for the crime.

 After a brief period of debates and arguments including review by the Executive of the McMaster Engineering Society, the Dean of Engineering, and the Human Rights Office, The Plumbline returned to shelves.
 There were a number of changes suggested to the content and a series of sensitivity training sessions took effect.
-Currently both online and hard-copy versions of the newspaper are available.
+Currently both online and hard-copy versions of the newspaper are available and reviewed by the MES equity and inclusion officer prior to printing.